gasolin/foxbox/README.md

     $ make -f client.mk build

-### Step 3 (TBD):
+### Step 3: Test in GUI

-To test Firefox, you'll need the graphical display of VirtualBox, so power up the machine, and log in with the account "vagrant", password "vagrant".
+To test Firefox, you'll need the graphical display of `VirtualBox`. ssh does not support GUI.

-    $ startx
-    $ cd mozilla-central
+Open `VirtualBox` panel and select the vagrant created `foxbox_default` VM to launch the machine.
+Log in with the account "vagrant", password "vagrant".
+You will see the same console as you run `vagrant ssh`.

+Then run the command:

-    $ obj-x86-64-unknown-linux-gnu/dist/bin/firefox
+    $ ./gui.sh

+To start the GUI.

+The `firefox nightly` is located in the top left `Applications Menu > internet > Nightly Web Browser`.

 # Goal

 ## Short term

 - enable developer jump into gaia development without pain
-  - get firefox nightly

 ## Mid term